 Elias Motsoaledi Local Municipality will in terms of Section 229 of the Constitution, levy a rates on properties in its respective areas.
-Council must adopt and implement a Rates Policy that complies with the provisions of any applicable legislation on the levying fees.
-It is required that Council adopts by-laws to give effect to the implementation and enforcement of its Rates Policy.
+Council must adopt and implement a Rates that Council adopts by-laws to give effect to the implementation and enforcement of its Rates Policy.
 The by-laws differentiate between: